Prepayment meters

 The annual cost for gas is £780 — divide this by 52 weeks which makes the budget payment £15 per week.

-If you budget £15 a week throughout the year for gas, ie put £5 on the meter and £10 into a savings account in summer, you will build up a reserve which you can then use in winter to top up.
+If you budget £15 a week throughout the year for gas (e.g. put £5 on the meter and £10 into a savings account in summer), you will build up a reserve which you can then use in winter to top up.

-You can open a simple savings bank, building society or Hoot account to put money aside for winter.
+You can open a simple savings bank, building society, or credit union account to put money aside for winter.
+For more information on managing your money and setting up a bank account, tap here.

 Using emergency credit